jflamm/azure-docker-swarm-cluster/README.md

 ## Requirements

-* Azure account which must be logged into using MFA
+* Azure account which must be logged into using MFA - this will happen the first time you run a command.
-* Fileshare expected to be in resource group "swarm-demo-storage"
+* Create a fileshare - in this code it is named "swarmdemoshare" - you will need to change the lines in cloud-config-agent.yml and cloud-config-master.yml: sudo mount -t cifs //swarmdemostore.file.core.windows.net/swarm-demo-fileshare to reference the fileshare you have created.
+* The resource group in tasks.py (RESOURCE_GROUP) is named "swarm-demo" and the IP names are generated using this name.
+If there is another instance running, you will need to change the name of the resource group.
 * [Python][p]
 * The new [Azure CLI](https://github.com/Azure/azure-cli) (`pip install -U -r requirements.txt` will install it)